witpm/witpm.github.io/README.md

 # witpm.github.io
 Welcome to the WIT Project Management Knowledge Repository!
 WIT is a Project Management Consulting Company specializing in Technology and Software Development projects.
+Our goal at WIT is to enable smarter, not harder projects.

 Project Management Methodology
 The GitHub Project Resource Repository